Paul Goldschmidt Preview, Player Props: Cardinals vs. Mets

-On Friday, Paul Goldschmidt (on the back of going 1-for-5) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 8:15 PM ET.
+Paul Goldschmidt, with a slugging percentage of .390 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the New York Mets, with Kodai Senga on the mound, August 19 at 7:15 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Mets.
+In his most recent game he had a hitless performance (0-for-4) against the Mets.

 Paul Goldschmidt Game Info & Props vs. the Mets